metaplex-foundation/developer-hub/src/pages/core-candy-machine/withdrawing-a-candy-machine.md

 ---
-title: Withdrawing a Core Candy Machine
+title: Withdrawing a Candy Machine
 metaTitle: Withdrawing a Core Candy Machine | Core Candy Machine
 description: How to withdraw a Core Candy Machine and claim back rent from it.
 ---

-The withdrawing of a Core Candy Machine returns all the on chain storage rent cost of the Candy Machine while subsequently deleting the data and making the Candy Machine unusable.
+**Note**: This is an **IRREVERSIBLE** action.
+Since there is no way to reinstate/recover a Candy Machine after this action, you should look at withdrawing from the Candy Machine only if the minting process is 100% done.

-{% callout %}
+## Withdrawing a Candy Machine

-This operation is irreversible so only withdraw your Core Candy Machine when you are 100% finished with the minting process.
-Your Core Candy Machine can not be reinstated or recovered.
+Withdrawing a Candy Machine means deleting all its onchain data and retrieving the rent cost making the account effectively unusable.

-{% /callout %}
+**Note**: Note: This process applies to all types of Candy Machines (with Config Line Settings, Hidden Settings, and Guards).
+However, if your Candy Machine has an associated Candy Guard, this instruction will not withdraw the rent from that as well.
+To learn how to withdraw a Candy Guard, refer to this [paragraph]().

 {% dialect-switcher title="Withdraw a Core Candy Machine" %}
 {% dialect title="JavaScript" id="js" %}